OddlyEvenn/Autonomous-Rover-Path-Planning/README.md

 ## 📌 Project Overview

 This project implements an intelligent rover navigation system that integrates **reflex-based real-time control** with **hierarchical, battery-aware A\*** path planning.
 The rover dynamically adapts to obstacles, hazards, cliffs, traps, terrain costs, and battery limitations.
-A **utility-based cost model** is used to balance safe navigation with scientifically valuable exploration.
+A **utility-based cost model** is also used to balance safe navigation with scientifically valuable exploration.

 All detailed design explanations, algorithms, flowcharts, and analysis are documented in the **project report**, which is included in this GitHub repository.